Troy, New Hampshire

 Troy is a town in Cheshire County, New Hampshire, United States.
 The population was 2,130 at the 2020 census.
-It is situated west of Mount Monadnock.
+It is situated in southwestern New Hampshire, west of Mount Monadnock.

 The town's central village, where 1,108 people resided at the 2020 census, is defined as the Troy census-designated place (CDP), and is located along New Hampshire Route 12.
 The center of the CDP is listed on the National Register of Historic Places as the Troy Village Historic District.

 History

 Settled in 1762, by 1815 the community had grown so much that it sought its own incorporation.
 It was set off from Marlborough that year, and included parts of Fitzwilliam, Swanzey and Richmond.
 A prominent citizen and friend of Governor John Taylor Gilman, Captain Benjamin Mann of Mason, suggested the name "Troy".
 His daughter, Betsy, was married to Samuel Wilson, famous as "Uncle Sam", and at that time a resident of Troy, New York.
 At least seven members of Wilson's family were living in the town at the time, thus securing the name.
 The town hall, built in 1813–1814 near the rail-fenced common, was originally the village meetinghouse.

 Troy Mills, which started making horse blankets in the mid-19th century, served as the backbone of the town's economy for nearly 100 years.
 In 1865, the company was sold by founder Thomas Goodall, who in 1867 would establish Goodall Mills in Sanford, Maine.
 Troy Mills declared bankruptcy in late 2001 and ceased operations in 2002.
-The giant mill complex on Monadnock Street now houses two smaller spin-offs of Troy Mills—Knowlton Nonwovens and Cosmopolitan Textiles.
+The giant mill complex on Monadnock Street housed two smaller spin-offs of Troy Mills—Knowlton Nonwovens and Cosmopolitan Textiles for several years after.
 The Troy trademark is now used for felt made by a company in West Virginia.
 Wooden-ware, pottery and fine building stone were also once the products of Troy industries.
-As of 2008, Troy Mills was being renovated to become a retirement community.
+As of 2024, Troy Mills was being renovated into affordable apartments for low-income families.